ReinaStreufert/QuickTabsSrc/readme.md

 * Save and open in 3 formats:
     * `.qtjson`: Format i developed based on json to represent QuickTabs tabs.
     * `.qtz`: Bytecode version of `.qtjson`.
 Contrast: much much smaller files than json-based, but not hand readable or editable at all.
     * `.mid`: Midi tab format.
-This is an extension of Standard Midi File which includes tab-specific info but is fully compatible with any generic midi supporting application.
-This compatibility only goes one way.
-Normal midi files do not have enough information to represent a string instrument tab.
+This is an extension of Standard Midi File I developed which includes tab-specific info but is fully compatible with any generic midi supporting application.
+This compatibility only goes one way; Normal midi files do not have enough information to represent a string instrument tab.
 * Automatically stays up to date to latest version.
 * Basic view preference options (with persistence including over updates.)
 * Probably some more stuff that im forgetting about.

-Detailed information on all of these features can be found in /docs/
+Detailed information on all of these features can be found in [/docs/](/docs/)